A Liquor Sales Licence may be issued to allow the sale and service of liquor to the public for on-site consumption.

 Only owners of a business can apply for a Liquor Sales Licence.
 The business does not have to be primarily involved with the sale and service of food or liquor, but must be located in a premises open to the public or private members (such as a social club).
-Liquor sales licences will not be issued to residences or businesses not registered with the government if they are required to be so.
+Liquor sales licences will not be issued to businesses not registered with the government if they are required to be so.

 In order to begin processing your application, you must submit the following:

 Entity Disclosure information must be provided by the applicant and by all entities directly or indirectly holding 10% or more of the outstanding shares or of a class of shares of the applicant.

 - Signature Form

 - ‘Signature of Applicant - Corporation’ required if the applicant is a corporation

 - ‘Signature of Partner(s)’ required if the applicant is a partnership/limited partnership